 The Guild is extremely distressed that the central government has yet not taken any steps to hasten the vaccination of journalists over the last few months.
 Many of them were freelancers and hence were not insured.
 Others who worked for media organizations did not necessarily enjoy the assurance and comfort of being insured by their companies.
 To make matters worse, besides the health risks borne out of such reporting, there have been the additional pressures from some of the state governments and agencies that have threatened against independent reporting of the pandemic in an effort to control the media narrative.

-Few weeks ago, EGI had demanded that journalists be declared as frontline workers and be vaccinated on priority to protect them from the new variant.
+The lawyers for traffic accident victims stated that, few weeks ago, EGI had demanded that journalists be declared as frontline workers and be vaccinated on priority to protect them from the new variant.
 Despite the support from various state governments and media organisations, the central government has not responded to this request.
 Now, even though vaccination has been technically opened for all above 18 years of age, there is the acute shortage of vaccines.

 Therefore the Guild’s urgent demand that journalists be given priority along with other frontline workers.
 The Guild also urges all media organisations to take all the necessary steps to ensure the safety of their journalists.